 Leadership Development Program

 The Leadership Development Program (LDP) is AT&T's flagship talent management program to foster extraordinary, innovative managers to successfully lead our business.
 This program is designed for recent college graduates with diverse backgrounds, proven academic achievement and demonstrated leadership abilities.
 As part of the LDP, managers receive challenging rotational job assignments, continuing education and senior manager exposure to hone leadership skills and build work experience across the company.

 Accelerated Development Program

 Employee Resource Groups

-In 2011, AT&T held its third national Employee Resource Group Conference in Dallas.
-More than 900 employees, including 75 officers and members from 11 ERGs, attended the successful two-day event themed "Engage.
-Align.
-Achieve."
+In 2012, AT&T held its fourth national Employee Resource Group Conference in Dallas.
+More than 1,700 employees, including more than 100 officers and senior managers, attended the successful two-day event themed "ERGs!
+Unleash Your Potential."
 Conference attendees had the opportunity to attend leadership workshops, network with employees from across the country, and interact with company leaders.

 AT&T recognizes the value and goodwill these groups provide in supporting the company's goals and objectives.
 The company also has a Joint Diversity Council (JDC) that includes the national ERG presidents as well as AT&T Diversity and Inclusion team members.
 The JDC addresses diversity issues, opportunities and best practices at the company.